dvopsway/datasploit/README.md

 * Use specific script / launch automated OSINT for consolidated data.
 * Available in both GUI and Console.

+Following API configs are mandatory for proper results as of now. shodan_api github_access_token censysio_id censysio_secret facebook_access_token
+zoomeyeuser
+zoomeyepass
+clearbit_apikey
+emailhunter
+jsonwhois
+instagram_token
+instagram_client_id
+instagram_client_secret
+twitter_api
+twitter_secret

+We are working towards few sample API keys which we can deliver as part of the project so new users can quickly evaluate the tool.
+Although those will help only in evaluating as al evaluations will go with these keys and hence more chances of hitting the rate limiting on them.

 ## Usage
 All the files starting with domain_ requires a domain name to be passed as first argument.
 Same follows for email, etc.